Find out about the research we fund at King’s College London, which includes a Research Unit devoted to triple negative breast cancer.

 There have been great improvements in breast cancer treatment in the past few decades which means that most patients can expect to survive for many years.
 However, patients with triple negative breast cancer have fewer treatment options.

 Professor Tutt is a world leader in the field of triple negative breast cancer.
-He has played a vital role in several clinical trials into potential new treatments and has also helped run an international conference on the subject.
+He has played a vital role in several clinical trials into new treatments and has also helped run an international conference on the subject.
 This means he is not only making breakthroughs of his own, but he is also at the heart of developments internationally.
 Professor Tutt is also a consultant oncologist, treating patients every day.
 This gives him the drive and determination to ensure that his work meets the needs of those patients.

-Professor Ng's group is focused on understanding the role of immune cells in triple negative breast cancer and is using imaging techniques to look at how cells of the immune system infiltrate the tumour and how this contributes to the growth and spread of triple negative breast cancer.
+Tony's group is focused on understanding the role of immune cells in triple negative breast cancer and is using imaging techniques to look at how cells of the immune system infiltrate the tumour and how this contributes to the growth and spread of triple negative breast cancer.

-The Unit opened in February 2009.
+The Research Unit opened in February 2009.
 It was recently reviewed by an independent group of experts which judged the quality of work undertaken as being of the highest international calibre.